ahmedelq/ahmedelq.github.io/_posts/2020-06-01-python-TIL-lazy-if.md

 ## "Eager" evaluation

-& and | are actually used for bitwise operation, but can achieve the desired results.
+These actually are used for bitwise operation, but can achieve the desired results.

 ```python
 >>> if empty_dict & empty_dict['key']: